 The objective of evaluations at this age is to group players of similar skill and ability together.
-This will lead to an increase puck touches and ensure players have a successful introduction to hockey.
+This will lead to an increase in puck touches and ensure players have a successful introduction to hockey.

-Players will be evaluated by volunteer coaches with the support of the Timbits U7 (Hockey Canada) Skill Evaluation guide and Team Genius.
+Players will be evaluated by volunteer coaches with the support of the Timbits U7 (Hockey Canada) Skill Evaluation guide and Team Genius (online evaluation tool).